moorepants/eme171/content/pages/ode-integration-best-practices.rst

 .. code-include:: ../scripts/best-practices/eval_rhs_with_input.m
    :lexer: matlab

-Now you can pass in the input function as an anoymous function in similar fashion as shown earlier for ``eval_rhs()``.
+Now you can pass in the input function as an anonymous function in similar fashion as shown earlier for ``eval_rhs()``.
 Save as
 |integrate_with_input_function|_.